(K62.4) Stenosis of anus and rectum

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the size of the tumor and prevent it from spreading.
+Main goal of the treatment: To reduce the symptoms of stenosis of anus and rectum.

 Icon